YahooArchive/mojito-debug/README.md

 ### Simple Debug Hook

 The simplest debug hook, requires no configuration, and involves directly specifying the content to be displayed.
-This is accomplished by calling `ac.debug.on`, passing a second argument that is a string or an object instead of a callback function.
+This is accomplished by calling [`ac.debug.on(hook, content)`](#ac.debug.on2), passing a second argument that is a string or an object instead of a callback function.
 This is the equivalent of passing a callback that sets `debugData._content` to the content.

 ```
 // Display HTML.